Afcon 2019: Egypt win rights to host continental showpiece | Goal.com

 Both Egypt and South Africa have extensive football facilities to host the tournament but reports suggest that there were reservations expressed about the low South African patronage of other teams.

-Attendance to football matches has deteriorated in South African stadia in recent years, including Bafana Bafana matches, which could have had an impact on the country hosting a successful tournament.
+Attendance at football matches has decreased in South African stadia in recent years, including Bafana Bafana matches, which could have had an impact on the country hosting a successful tournament.

 While South African football fans were divided as to whether or not the country should bid for the tournament, the South African Football Association (Safa) never got the backing from the government which reportedly made it difficult for Caf to accept their bid.

-The South African government expected Caf to give them details of what was expected from them in order to see financial implications before agreeing to help Safa, but that never came through.
+The South African government expected Caf to provide details of what was expected from them before agreeing to help Safa, but the process never followed through.

 Egypt, who won the Afcon trophy a record seven times, will host the tournament for the third time in their history.